pylattice/MitoTNT/docs/6_post_analysis.md

 Information needed for computing MSD vs. time delay curve:

-- `frame_interval`: frame interval for the data in seconds.

 - `max_tau`: maximum number of frames/datapoints used for linear regression.
 Default to 5.

 Additional information for computing segment and fragment level diffusivity: